Tapan Kumar Pradhan

-Tapan Kumar Pradhan (born 1972) is an Indian poet, writer and translator from Odisha.
+Tapan Kumar Pradhan (born 22 October 1972) is an Indian poet, writer and translator from Odisha.
 He is best known for his poem collection "Kalahandi" which was awarded second place in Sahitya Akademi's Golden Jubilee Indian Literature Translation Prize for Poetry in 2007.
 His other works include "Equation", "I, She and the Sea", "Wind in the Afternoon" and "Dance of Shiva".

 Early life and education

-Pradhan was born on 22 October 1972 at Shahid Nagar in Bhubaneswar, Odisha, and spent his childhood in Kalahandi, Nuapada, Keonjhar and Laxmisagar.
-He studied at Laxmisagar Highschool, BJB College and Utkal University.
+Pradhan studied at Laxmisagar Highschool, BJB College and Utkal University.
 He also studied briefly at University of Hyderabad, TISS and IIT Kanpur where he discontinued.
 His father Arakshit Pradhan was an engineer under Government of Odisha but left job in protest against rampant corruption in Government projects.
 After Arakshit Pradhan left for Himalayas, the family was brought up by his wife Kumudini Pradhan.

 Award-winning works

 In 2007, Pradhan received the Indian Express Citizen for Peace prize from Shyam Benegal for his essays on communal harmony.
 He has also won First Prize in All-India Inter-bank Hindi Essay Competition for 2007–08, a prize he also won in 2006–07 for his essays on micro-finance and financial inclusion.
 He also won First Prize in the RBIA Silver Jubilee essay competition on Future of Central Banking conducted by Reserve Bank of India in 2007–08.
 He was the First Prize winner in RBI Brand Building Competition, 2007 for his bold satirical essay "Dreaming the RBI Brand", which created shock waves in the Reserve Bank fraternity.
 During his student days he had won many literary prizes including Upasika Kamaladevi Award for essays on Buddhism, Shatadru prize for short story and Ankur prize for poetry etc. He was Utkal University literary champion during 1993–94.
 Pradhan's poem "The Buddha Smiled" won commendation first prize in All India Poetry Competition 2013 conducted by Poetry Society (India).